-In general, instructions should include (1) the action the user should take ("type ZZZ and press Enter"); (2) the location where the action is taken ("at the 'XXX' prompt"); and (3) the result or goal of the action ("to display the AAA menu" or "a sorted list of providers is displayed").
+In general, instructions should include:

+- The action the user should take ("type ZZZ and press Enter"). - The location where the action is taken ("at the 'XXX' prompt"). - The result or goal of the action ("to display the AAA menu" or "a sorted list of providers displays").

 The order of these elements depends on the desired structure of the individual procedure step or instruction.